For sale, must see: Former prison in upstate New York

 "It's the beginning of substantial declines in our state prison population," said Judith Greene, founding director of Justice Strategies, a nonpartisan nonprofit policy research group focused on mass incarceration.
 "I don't see us switching gears any time soon."

-As of last April, New York had sold only three of its 13 prisons that had closed since 2011, and only one, the former Mid-Orange Correctional Facility in Warwick in the Hudson Valley, had found a new use, as an office park.
+As at last April, New York had sold only three of its 13 prisons that had closed since 2011.
+Only one, the former Mid-Orange Correctional Facility in Warwick in the Hudson Valley, had found a new use - as an office park.

 The prison, which had 234 inmates, helped the economy, said Assemblyman Billy Jones, a Democrat, who is a former corrections officer and a past mayor of Chateaugay.